-&lt;sup>16 Tullius, SG, Pomahac, B, Kim, HB, Carty, MJ, Talbot, SG, Nelson, HM, and Delmonico, FL, "Successful Recovery and Transplantation of 11 Organs Including Face, Bilateral Upper, Extremities, and Thoracic and Abdominal Organs From a Single Deceased Organ Donor", Transplantation no 100, 2226-2229 (2016), DOI: 10.1097/TP.000000000001200
+10 Tullius, S, Pomahac, B, Kim, H, Carty, M, Talbot, S, Nelson, H, and Delmonico, F, "Successful Recovery and Transplantation of 11 Organs Including Face, Bilateral Upper, Extremities, and Thoracic and Abdominal Organs From a Single Deceased Organ Donor", Transplantation no 100, 2226-2229 (2016), DOI: 10.1097/TP.000000000001200

-- Donor allografts can be recovered and transported within program acceptable limits of cold ischemia time.
+- coagulation (DIC), rheumatoid arthritis, or other allograft specific syndromes on a case by case basis. - Donor allografts can be recovered and transported within program acceptable limits of cold ischemia time.
 The amount of allowable ischemic time will vary by transplant program, type of VCA, and size of the allografts.
 In general, the more muscle a graft contains the more sensitive it will be to ischemia.
 As with any transplant, the shortest ischemic time possible is ideal. - Recipient specific matching (age/gender/skin tone/hair color/BMI/size) is always a consideration.
 The presence of tattoos or scars are not absolute rule-outs.
 Allografts with distinguishing marks may be used at the discretion of the recipient and VCA transplant program. - Depending on the type of VCA, additional tests not usually requested for solid organ transplantation may be required to assess the donor allograft(s).
 This may include photographs, X-Rays, vascular ultrasound, or computerized tomography (CT) scans. - As with the practice in solid organ donation, on-site visual inspection of the donor prior to recovery and intraoperative assessment are the final components of VCA donor suitability evaluation prior to removal of the grafts.